codeforamerica/Repository-Observer/README.md

 `is_current_repo()`

-Return `True` for a current repo, `False` otherwise.
+Returns `True` for a current repo, `False` otherwise.
 Current repositories were created after a cutoff date, or updated recently.

 `is_compliant_repo()`

+Returns `(boolean, string)` tuple for a repository readme.

-Return `True` for a compliant repo, `False` otherwise.
+First element will be `True` for a compliant repo, `False` otherwise.
+Second element will be a commit hash for the readme or `None`.
 Compliant repositories have a valid README file.

 Install
 -------